Amazon Prime: 2016–2022

 In January 2016, Amazon Prime reached 54 million members according to a report from Consumer Intelligence Research Partners.
 Several reports in January 2016 said that nearly half of all U.S. households were members of Amazon Prime at that time.
 In April 2016, Amazon announced same-day delivery would be expanded to include the areas of Charlotte, Cincinnati, Fresno, Louisville, Milwaukee, Nashville, Central New Jersey, Raleigh, Richmond, Sacramento, Stockton, and Tucson, bringing total coverage to 27 metro areas.
 In September 2016, Amazon launched a restaurant delivery service for Prime members in London, England, with free delivery on all orders over £15.

 In September 2016, Amazon subsidiary Twitch announced features available to users with an Amazon Prime subscription (Twitch Prime), including monthly offers of video games and add-on content, and the ability to purchase a free subscription to a user's channel once per-month.
 Amazon then partnered with different game developers offering in-game loots as rewards to subscribers.
 Games included with the loot rewards were Apex Legends, Legends of Runeterra, Ultimate Team, Teamfight Tactics, Mobile Legends: Bang Bang, Doom Eternal, and more.
 In December 2016, Amazon began offering Prime membership for an alternative monthly, instead of yearly fee, of $10.99 per month, increased to $12.99 in February 2018.
 Amazon also announced Wickedly Prime, an own-brand line of food and beverages available to Prime members.

 Amazon announced Prime Wardrobe, a service that lets customers try on clothes before they pay, in June 2017.
 Also in 2017, Amazon announced the Prime Exclusive Phone program, which offers some smartphones displaying Amazon ads on the lock screen from companies including LG, Motorola and Nokia at a discount.
+In January 2025, Amazon discontinued its Try Before You Buy service (formerly known as Prime Wardrobe).